Bootham Crescent - It Happened This Day

 1954/5 That season, 9 of City's home league games attracted 5 figure attendances, 19,843 against Accrington being the biggest.

-1955/6 Cup fever rubs off as City set an all time club record for highest league seasonal attendance of 236,685 (average 10,290).
+1955/6 Cup fever rubs off as City set an all time club record for highest home league aggregate seasonal attendance of 236,685 (average 10,290).
+Note the seasonal average was higher in 1948/9 when 2 fewer home league games were played.
 That season, 10 of City's home league games attracted 5 figure attendances, 14,976 against Derby being the biggest.
-Also, for the first time in City's history, average league attendance (home and away topped 10,000), subsequently only achieved once more, in 1974/5.
+Also, for the first time in City's history, average league attendance (all games, home and away topped 10,000), subsequently only achieved once more, in 1974/5.
+That season also saw Bootham Crescent The Lucas Trophy played between the Yorkshire and Lancashire police forces and refereed by Arthur Ellis, he refereed at 3 World Cups and was later a jovial Its A Knockout host / referee.

 27-Dec-55 Arthur Bottom became the first City player to be dismissed in a first team match at Bootham Crescent after he received 2 cautions.
 He was also sent off in the home against Carlisle (16 September 1957).

 28-Jan-56 22,000 see City draw 0-0 with Sunderland in the FA Cup Round 4.
 City lose replay.
-FA regulations mean that due to the colour clash, both teams must change kit, City play in blue shirts / white shorts and Sunderland play in black and white.
+FA regulations mean that due to the colour clash, both teams must change kit, City play in blue shirts / white shorts and Sunderland play in white and black.
+Pre match, City supporters paraded the club mascot, a robin carved out of wood and painted red and white.

-01-Jun-56 A 35 foot high concrete wall is built at the St Olave's Road (Bootham Crescent) end.
+01-Jun-56 A 35 (other reports say 22) foot high concrete wall is built at the St Olave's Road (Bootham Crescent) end.
 The project cost around £2,500 (plus free labour from the Supporters Club) and had a two-fold purpose - a safety precaution and a support for additional banking and terracing.
 Previously advertising hoardings marked the edge of Bootham Crescent and the Grosvenor Road end had shallow banking which only extended part way towards the hoarding.
+The Social Club was upgraded with wood based structures being replaced by brick and concrete.
 The work saw the exit gate, near the Social Club installed and the wide banked steps built.
+The cost was about £4,000.
 The FA Cup tie in 1955 against Tottenham Hotspur had been restricted to a 21,000 capacity by the police, but with the improvements made the limit had risen to 23,600 when Bolton Wanderers provided the opposition in January 1958.
 The works also saw foundations for the floodlights, including some electrics, to be installed in that corner of the ground.
+At the time, the talk was of a possible ground extension to 30,000, the Shipton Street end being seen asthe prefered route.

 13-Aug-56 7,099 turn up for the hastily re-arranged but traditional annual pre season practice match between City's probables and possibles It was the first time Barry Jackson had been seen in a City shirt.
 Heavy rain had seen the fixture postponed 2 days earlier.